Indonesia–Malaysia relations: Culture relations

 Because of many similarities and shared cultures between Indonesia and Malaysia—also because of significant numbers of Indonesian-origin immigrants in today's Malaysian demographic—both countries are often involved in cultural disputes.
 Through an intensive tourism campaign, Malaysia has featured some famous cultural icons, namely the Rasa Sayang song, batik textile, wayang kulit shadow-puppet play and barongan dance.
 This tourism promotion and cultural campaign had alarmed and upset certain Indonesians who believe that these arts and cultures belong solely to them.
 As the reaction, many Indonesians felt the need to safeguard their cultural legacies, and to the extreme developed anti-Malaysian sentiments.
 In 2009, the Pendet controversy fuelled again the cultural disputes among neighbours, although this time it was not from Malaysia's official accounts.
 The advertisement promoting Discovery Channel's programme "Enigmatic Malaysia" featured a Balinese Pendet dance which it incorrectly showed to be a Malaysian dance.

 Disputes over the origins of a variety of dishes found in both countries is also a perpetual issue, from rendang to lumpia (known as popiah in Malaysia) or even dishes as simple as nasi goreng and pisang goreng.
 The claims to an extent also overlap with neighboring Singapore.
-Despite the dispute never leading to a severe confrontation between the two countries, and politicians of both sides having even acknowledged it as "petty", in Indonesia, however, an activist group held a demonstration in front of the Malaysian Embassy in Jakarta to protest the origin of the dish lumpia in February 2015.
+Although the dispute never led to a severe confrontation between the two countries, and politicians of both sides even acknowledged it as "petty", in Indonesia, an activist group held a demonstration in front of the Malaysian Embassy in Jakarta to protest the origin of the dish lumpia in February 2015.
 Similar reaction also occurred during the barongan and pendet controversy respectively.